Swiss Challenge League

-The Challenge League is the second-highest tier of the Swiss football league system and lower of two professional leagues in the country.
+The Challenge League (known as the Dieci Challenge League for sponsorship reasons) is the second-highest tier of the Swiss football league system and lower of two professional leagues in the country.
 Ten teams play in the Challenge League; the winners of the league are promoted to the Super League, while the bottom-placed team is relegated to the Promotion League.

-2022–23 clubs

-Promotion/relegation from 2021–22 season

-FC Lausanne-Sport (10th) was relegated from the Swiss Super League.

-FC Winterthur was promoted to the Swiss Super League.

-SC Kriens was relegated to the Promotion League.

-AC Bellinzona was promoted from the Promotion League.
+Overview

+The Challenge League is played over 36 rounds from the end of July to May, with a winter break from mid-December to the first week of February.
+Each team plays each other four times, twice at home and twice away, in a round-robin.

+The bottom team will be relegated to the Promotion League and replaced by the respective champion for the next season.
+The club finishing in 2nd place will compete against the ninth-placed team of the Super League in a promotion play-off over two games, home and away, for a spot in the succeeding tournament.

 History

 Serie B and Serie Promotion

 The Serie B was first carried out in 1898.
-In the year before, Genevan newspaper La Suisse Sportive organized the first inofficial Swiss Championship, where the Coupe Ruinart was awarded to Grasshopper Club Zürich.
+In the year before, Genevan newspaper La Suisse Sportive organized the first unofficial Swiss Championship, where the Coupe Ruinart was awarded to Grasshopper Club Zürich.
 The first Serie B was competed for this same cup.
 The final game was held between Cantonal Lausanne, FC Bern, and Vereinigte St. Gallen, with Cantonal Lausanne beating first FC Bern 2-0 and then Vereinigte St. Gallen 3-2 to win the championship.
 In the 1900-01 season, Serie B winner Fortuna Basel were the first team to be promoted to the Serie A. In the following two seasons, the second teams of Grasshopper Club Zürich and FC Zürich won the Serie B and thus no teams were promoted.
 The Serie B was held under this name until 1922.
 However, records of these times are spotty at best.